leejoonli/code-every-day/log.md

 ## Codewars

 Did a Codewars challenge today.
+The challenge today was to return a copy of the list but with the min value removed.

 ## Thoughts

-Alot of reviewing for noSQL databases wit MongoDB.
-Started an exercise using Mongoose and Express.
-Will finish at a later time.
+Learned something interesting about Python.
+You can copy a list by using this syntax '[:]'.
+Made a copy, took the min value out, and then returned the list copy.